Steven Choi, Esq.

 Special Projects Fellow

-Mayra Aldás-Deckert is the Special Projects Fellow at The New York Immigration Coalition where she provides administrative and logistics assistance for a series of events.
+Mayra Aldás-Deckert is the Special Projects Fellow at The New York Immigration Coalition where she provides administrative and logistics assistance for Consular ID Events.
 She attended Brooklyn College where she obtained her B.S. in Business Management and Finance as well as the Pontificia Universidad Católica del Ecuador where she completed three years of Commercial Engineering with focus in Management and Business Planning.
 A native of Ecuador, Mayra moved to NYC almost 9 years ago.
 Mayra joined the New York Immigration Coalition in 2014.

 Immigration Campaign Organizer